OsBlaineOra/db-devops-tools/UTPLSQL.md

 [Git add/commit/push][GitLink]

 1. **In Jenkins** (You may need to refresh your browser)
-    * Check the test results
+    * Check the test results, both tests should pass.
-    * Check code coverage

 ## Already over the limit
 Add a test to make sure that no new customers are created if you are already over the limit.